Manage Intelligent Capture

 Step 5

-Use the timeline slider for the following functionality:
+Use the timeline slider for this functionality:

 • 1 hour drop-down list: Click the drop-down list and select a duration to set the range of the timeline.
 Options are 1 hour, 3 hours, and 5 hours.
 The default is 1 hour.